rrwiyatn/ESP8266/Wireless-LED/NodeJS/readme.txt

 This folder contains:
 	esp.js 		: contain the script to initialize node.js server
-	index.html	: contain the HTML file to create the content of web page init.lua	: contain script to let your ESP8266 module connect to your wifi main.lua	: contain script to tell your ESP8266 module to do whatever you like :)
+	index.html	: contain the HTML file to create the content of web page init.lua	: contain script to let your ESP8266 module connect to your wifi.
+			  Note : NodeMCU will call init.lua first when you power your ESP8266. main.lua	: contain script to tell your ESP8266 module to do whatever you like :)

 Make sure you have node.js installed.
 Also, make sure you have the framework required such as fs and express.